 ConexED is a cloud-based platform for virtual student services and learning.
 The platform facilitates face-to-face meetings both online and in person so that students have equitable access to support services.
 It’s where students go to connect and engage with Enrollment Services, advising, tutoring, faculty, academic support staff, and each other.

-Below are links to ConexED's Student User Guides.
+ConexED's Student User Guides coming soon.
 These guides will assist students in using and navigating ConexED's platform.

 If you encounter a technical issue that requires assistance from a ConexED technical specialist, submit a support ticket and be contacted by a support specialist.